ApayRus/EngEasy-content/pages/lessons/10-family/en.md

 ## Words {new}

-father
+a father
-mother
+a mother
-son
+a son
-daughter
+a daughter
-brother
+a brother
-sister
+a sister
-sibling
+a sibling
-husband
+a husband
-wife
+a wife
-child
+a child
 or

 ## Sentences